qiaokaki/AedatTools/README.md

 IMU units - import converts IMU samples to g (for accelation) and deg/s for angular velocity.
 ExportRosbag converts these to m/s^2 and rad/s respectively.

+## Outstanding issues

+Import from aedat2 currently doesn't have a good method for excluding data before any timestamp resets.

+ExportRosbag not yet written in matlab, only python.